bringyourownideas/silverstripe-maintenance/README.md

 * You require the composer.json and composer.lock files to be available and readible in the environment you plan to use this module.
 All information is based on these files.
 * Install at least one of the modules mentioned under "Source of the information".
 As a development dependency should be fine in most cases.

-### Recommendation

-* The queuedjob module is highly recommendated as this allows you to schedule your checks.
+* The queuedjob module is a dependency as the checks are scheduled using queuedjobs.
 This saves you time and work at the end.

 ### Installation

-Run the following commands to install the package including all suggestions:
+Run the following commands to install the package including all suggestions and populate the information initially:

 ```
 # install the packages